faisalmemon/ios-crash-dump-analysis-book/examples/icdab_wrap_ios/NilOptionalUnwrap.md

 A central concept within Swift is explicitly handling optionality.
 In type declarations, a trailing `?` indicates the value could absent as represented by `nil`.
 These types need explicit unwrapping to access the value they store.

 When a value is not available at object initialization time, but later in the lifecycle of the object, then a trailing `!` is used for types that hold the value.
 This means the value can be treated in code without the need for explicit unwrapping.
 It is called an implicitly unwrapped optional.
-Note, from Swift 4.2, at the implementation level, it is an optional with an annotation that indicates it can be used without explicit unwrapping.
+Note, from Swift 4.2, at the implementation level, it is an optional, with an annotation that indicates it can be used without explicit unwrapping.

 We use the `icdab_wrap` example program to demonstrate crashes that can arise through the faulty use of optionals. @icdabgithub